commentjava/javabien/README.md

 on top but it can be peaked through.

 In order to handle function call, we create another stack of `names` that is
 opaque: only the top item can be written and read.
-In short the memory model can be summarized using the following diagram:
+In short, the memory model can be summarized using the following diagram:

 ![Program memory model](doc/memory_model.png)